adform/adform-header-bidding-ios/README.md

 The use of Adform Header Bidding SDK requires the following:

-* Xcode 12.0 or later.
+* Xcode 13.0 beta 5 or later.
-* iOS 8.0 or later.
-* Requires deployment target 8.0 or later.
+* Requires deployment target 12.0 or later.
 * Requires ARC to be enabled.

 ## 2. Integration